Fitcentive/image-proxy/README.md

 imageproxy through 2020 (which accounts for the majority of the code) is copyright Google, my employer at the time.
 It is available under the [Apache 2.0 License](./LICENSE).

+---

+## Deploy to minikube cluster

+- `docker pull willnorris/imageproxy:v0.8.0`
+- `docker tag willnorris/imageproxy:v0.8.0 image-proxy:1.0` (latest version is `v0.11.2`)
+- `kubectl apply -f deployment/minikube`

+Note: - This requires `image-service` to be running on port `10260` in the same cluster.